 Over the years, it is inevitable that a door or window hinge will accumulate grime and dirt which can result in rust.
 This can cause your door to become stuck.
 However, if you clean and lubricate the hinges of your door and windows then you can prevent this.
+Make sure you use the best lubricant for interior door hinges – WD-40.

 Why do hinges for doors and windows get stuck?

 Humidity, frost, smog, greasy vapours from cooking and continuous use can lead to the degradation of doors and windows.
 In some cases, you may not be able to open/close a door or a window because the hinges are so damaged.
 Sometimes lubricating the hinges with greases, whether oil-based or pasty can make this problem worse as it can attract dust and create a sort of “sludge” that not only no longer lubricates but can also limit the movement of the hinges.
+That’s why cleaning and lubricating door hinges regularly is important.

 So how do you lubricate door hinges to open a stuck door?